iamalexbrady/iamalexbrady.github.io/docs/_articles/jokes_and_riddles.md

 My load is light.

+Rubber is rubber.
+(This is about food.)

+Concepts don't matter.

 **Holy Spirit Riddles:**

 If the Holy Spirit was a letter, what letter would It be?
 [Answer on Reddit.](https://www.reddit.com/r/iamalexbrady/comments/o47cf2/if_the_holy_spirit_was_a_letter_what_letter_would/)

+What's in your mouth right now?

+How many fingers am I holding up?

+Do you hear the mountain spring?

 ---